utshomax/postman-docs/src/pages/docs/collaborating-in-postman/sharing.md

 To learn how to change an external user's role, see [Managing guests](/docs/administration/managing-your-team/managing-your-team/#managing-guests).
 To learn how an external user can request a role change, see [Requesting Editor role access for a collection as an external user](/docs/collaborating-in-postman/requesting-access-to-collections/#requesting-editor-role-access-for-a-collection-as-an-external-user).

-You can turn off the toggle next to **Allow people outside your team to view this collection**.
+You can turn off the toggle next to **Allow Guests with link to view collection**.
 When you turn this off, external users can no longer be assigned the Guest role.
 External users already assigned the Guest role will continue to have access to the collection.
 To remove external users already assigned the Guest role, see [Removing team members](/docs/administration/managing-your-team/managing-your-team/#removing-team-members).